So many names – one great cookie:

 - Grind in a small food processor, or put in a ziplock bag and use a rolling pan to crush

-The cookies will be rolled in powdered sugar after they are cooked and cooled for about 5 minutes.
-Once they are completely cooled I like to roll them in the powdered sugar a second time.
+- The cookies will be rolled in powdered sugar after they’ve cooled for about 5 minutes.
+Once they are completely cooled roll them in the powdered sugar a second time to ensure on even coat.

 Mexican Wedding Cookies